willtrnr/capman/README.md

   - The Ruby DSL for packages is not common and makes porting packages harder than necessary.
-Packaging additional build files such as patches is not easily doable and resorts to hacks.
+Packaging additional build files such as patches is not easily doable and essentially resorts to what feels like hacks.

   - No way to express `conflicts` or `provides` between packages, this makes providing alternatives difficult.

   - To add to the previous point, no file ownership enforcement is made, files can end up belonging to multiple packages.
-No reference counting is made, so files are removed as soon as one of the owning package is removed.
+No reference counting is made either, so files are removed as soon as one of the owning package is removed.

   - Some of the packages install files in `$HOME`.

   - Locally built packages cannot be easily shared or installed.
 Users are also unable to add multiple package sources.

-  - Package updates ultimately rests on the shoulders of the project maintainers with very few options to make it otherwise.